-About three miles below the Falls the river takes an abrupt turn, and shoots with great violence against the cliff on the Canada side, forming what is called the Whirlpool.
+Whirlpool.
 Our Engraving is from a drawing by the graphic pencil of Mr. Friend.
 The scenery around this caldron is exceedingly wild.

-A short distance further on are the Mineral Springs, sometimes called the Belle Vue Fountain.
+A short distance farther on are the Mineral Springs, sometimes called the Belle Vue Fountain.

-The Rapids just below the Whirlpool are very fine.

-Less than half a mile further down the river, on the
+The Rapids, just below the Whirlpool, are very fine.
+Less than half a mile farther down the river, on the American side, is

-American side. is